tinygo-org/drivers/CONTRIBUTING.md

 ## How to use our Github repository

-The `master` branch of this repo will always have the latest released version of the TinyGo drivers.
+The `release` branch of this repo will always have the latest released version of the TinyGo drivers.
 All of the active development work for the next release will take place in the `dev` branch.
 The TinyGo drivers will use semantic versioning and will create a tag/release for each release.

 Here is how to contribute back some code or documentation: